 Eritrea Climate & Weather

 The best time to visit Eritrea is either in September and October, or March and April.
-The period between June and September is best avoided because it is rainy in the west, and uncomfortably hot in the east.
+The period between June and September is best avoided as it is rainy in the west, and uncomfortably hot in the east.

 Become our Eritrea Travel Expert